Cleaning exhaust systems.

-6. When you are done bending (the lever should be still quite hot, in fact, approximately as hot as in the bending process), plunge the lever into cool/cold water.
+6. When you are done bending (the lever should be still quite hot, approximately as hot as in the bending process), plunge the lever into cool water.
 This does not do the same thing as it would with, for example, orange or red-hot steel.
-A technical explanation is not needed here, just take my word for it….or, do your own research & testing.
+A technical explanation is not needed here, just take my word for it ...or, do your own research & testing.
 I was lucky, I had a large selection of bent levers when I did my testing; I also had a real old-time metals guy advise me as to methods of testing.

-7. An "annealed" lever can be quite usable.
+7. A such "annealed" lever can be quite usable.

-9. Aluminum alloys are different.
-Once bent, they need to be annealed to be AS STRONG (sometimes very)….and the old steel methods of water or oil quenching do not do the same thing.
+9. Aluminum alloys are really different.
+Once bent, they need to be annealed to be AS STRONG (sometimes very) ...and the old steel methods of water or oil quenching do not do the same thing.
 Aluminum does NOT "harden" in a water quench, like you might be used to with such as steels.
 Aluminum quenching in oil is unlikely to do much.

 10. You are also NOT going to be heating the aluminum to the equivalent of orange or red-hot as done for steel annealing or heat treatment of various types.

-11. Aluminum CAN, and is, COMMERCIALLY, annealed during production, specifically to obtain certain final characteristics, and this is done by very precise means at VERY high temperatures.
-THE problem is that unless you know the exact alloy, and its characteristics, then the margin between the proper temperature for annealing ….and the temperature at which damage, even melting, occurs ….is damnedly NARROW.
-You need a source of even heat, and a very accurate method of measuring the temperature, and common melt sticks OR cheap infrared heat guns, are NOT accurate enough so don't try that method.
+11. Aluminum CAN, and is, COMMERCIALLY annealed during production, specifically to obtain certain final characteristics, and this is done by very precise means at VERY high temperatures.
+THE problem is that unless you know the exact alloy, and its characteristics, then the margin between the proper temperature for annealing …and the temperature at which damage, even melting, occurs …is quite NARROW.
+You need a source of even heat, and a very accurate method of measuring the temperature, and common melt sticks OR cheap infrared heat guns, are NOT accurate enough ....so don't try that method.

-You can sand the hard bags luggage and repaint it.
-Common rattle-spray cans of truck bed liner paint work well, and may be available in more than basic black.
-When the luggage has cracks or has other damage you want to repair (new hard bags are VERY pricey!), ONE secret is to go to the hardware store and get a can of ABS pipe cement; black is certainly available.
-If the repair requires filling in areas, then you can get white or black ABS sticks from SOME hobby stores (see URL below for other ideas), and dissolve shavings or shavings from some old ABS pipe material, in such as Methylene Chloride....nasty stuff, so keep it off your body and do the work outside so you don't get exposed much to breathing in the fumes.
+You can sand the BMW hard bags luggage and repaint them.
+Be sure to start with a thorough cleaning.
+I usually use detergent and water, such as for dishes, then I use a fast drying strong solvent.
+If not cleaned properly, the painting won't stick well, and might even not paint at all well.
+Common rattle-spray-cans of truck bed liner paint usually work well, and may be available in more than basic black.
+When the luggage has cracks or has other damage you want to repair (new hard bags are very pricey!), one secret is to go to the hardware store and get a can of ABS pipe cement; black is certainly available.
+If the repair requires filling in areas, you can get white or black ABS sticks from some hobby stores (see URL below for other ideas), and dissolve stick shavings or shavings from some old ABS pipe material, in such as Methylene Chloride.
+This is nasty stuff, so keep it off your body ....and do the work outside so you don't get exposed to breathing in the fumes.
 If you need to fill areas, use that dissolved ABS material, dissolved to the point it is quite thick ....it will dry very quickly after you force it into holes, fill wide cracks, even add sections.
 You can use aluminum foil or some plastic films, temporarily, to provide backing.
-Here is a hyperlink to an article with more details: http://www.webbikeworld.com/Motorcycle-technical-articles/repairing-abs-bags.htm
+Here is a hyperlink to an article:

 Black plastic/rubber trim, faded luggage, other faded plastic & rubber items: